 But how does it all feel?
 In short: exceptionally comfortable.
 That layer of pocket springs feels like a real game changer, especially for those who sleep on their back.
 Lie on this and you’ll immediately feel your spine realigning in the best possible way.
 But that doesn’t rule out side sleeping.
 Whether it’s that extra layer of Airgocell or not, you’ll truly feel equally supported on your side.

 Memory foam's detractors often cite that sinking feeling but the support here is exceptional, whether you’re lying in the middle of the bed or much closer to the edge.
 There’s a firm bounce here that feels like you are sleeping on something solid but supportive to your body, regardless of your positioning on the bed.
-Whether you’re star fishing or sleeping next to someone, the Emma Premium constantly made our reviewer get actively excited about going to bed.
+Whether you’re star fishing or sleeping next to someone, the Emma Premium constantly made me get actively excited about going to bed.

-While the top cover is cited as temperature regulating and that top layer of memory foam is meant to draw away heat, we did find that the Emma Premium sleeps a little warm on hot nights.
+While the top cover is cited as temperature regulating and that top layer of memory foam is meant to draw away heat, I did find that the Emma Premium sleeps a little warm on hot nights.
 It was only noticeable on exceptionally warm nights but those who regularly sleep hot might want to err on the side of the slightly cooler Simba Hybrid.

 Handily, where other mattresses often require an additional protector, the Emma Premium has a removable cover that can be easily unzipped from the mattress itself for popping into the washing machine.
 It’s a nice bonus as some covers can become an uncomfortable extra layer to deal with.
 There are also handles on the side but you won’t really need to use them as this is a no flip mattress.